-Definition of small medium enterprises varies among researchers.
-Tambunan (2008) describes small medium enterprises, specifically in Indonesia, is the firms with less than 100 workers which have been historically the main player in domestic economic activities.
-Most researchers agreed that small medium enterprises has been proven to be the leading contributors to the national and even global economies.
-As stated by Anwar, Djawad, & Ridwansyah (2019), global statistics that around 95% of all businesses are small and microbusiness.
+small medium enterprises can be defined in different ways.
+For example, Tambunan (2008) describes small medium enterprises, specifically in Indonesia, is the firms with less than 100 workers which have been historically the main player in domestic economic activities.
+Most researchers agreed that small medium enterprises have been proven to be the leading contributors to the national and even global economies.
+Anwar, Djawad, & Ridwansyah (2019) described in another way.
+For example, they described based on global statistics that around 95% of all businesses are small and micro-business.

-Small medium enterprises generate growth, development, and opportunities such as employment as compared to other levels of industries (Al-Sharafi et al., 2019).
+There are some purposes made by SMEs.
+First of all, small medium enterprises generate growth, development, and opportunities such as employment as compared to other levels of industries (Al-Sharafi et al., 2019).
 The important roles of SMEs could be shown by poverty alleviation through job creation.
-Despite how SMEs contribute to the global and domestic economies, several researchers found that SMEs in developing countries are faced with a low level of performance due to the technological constraint, unskilled human resource, low entrepreneurial capabilities and management systems, lack of technology adaption and low quality products (Lo, Wang, Wah, & Ramayah, 2016).
+Another one, SMEs also contribute to the global and domestic economies, several researchers found that SMEs in developing countries are faced with a low level of performance due to the technological constraint, unskilled human resource, low entrepreneurial capabilities and management systems, lack of technology adaption and low quality products (Lo, Wang, Wah, & Ramayah, 2016).